angular-university/au-input/README.md

 The input that you pass inside the component is just a plain HTML input that will be projected inside the component, so all the standard HTML properties of an input apply.

-There is no need to add anything special to the input, like a reference with a given name, add it a special CSS class, etc.  - any plain HTML will work.
+There is no need to add anything special to the input, like a reference with a given name, add it a special CSS class, etc.  - any plain HTML input will work, including if annotated with other Angular directives.

 # Using the Material Design Input